helewrer3/Helewcial_v2/README.md

 ### Dependencies
 + You need to have NodeJS installed in your system.
-+ Provide your own MongoDB URI and Google credentials.
++ Provide your own MongoDB URI and Google credentials in the 'config.env' file under the config folder.